sahithia14/Heart-Disease-Prediction/README.md

 Results:

-tried various deep learning and machine learning models, and the deep learning keras sequential model proved to have the highest accuracy.
+Various deep learning and machine learning models were tested, and the deep learning keras sequential model proved to have the highest accuracy.